hepingheping/learngit/readme.txt

-Git is a distributed version control system.2222
+Git is a distributed version control system.333
 Git is free software distributed under the GPL.

+Git is a distributed version control system.333
+Git is free software distributed under the GPL.

-Git is a distributed version control system.2222
+Git is a distributed version control system.333
 Git is free software distributed under the GPL.